nexus421/KotNexLib/README.md

 - Easy hash any String with String.hash()
 - Encrypt/Decrypt any String with String.decrypt() and String.encrypt()
+- Encrypt/Decrypt any String with AES or Blowfish
 - Conversions from and to Date/Calendar/LocalDate/LocalTime/LocalDateTime
 - Compress/Decompress any String with ease
 - Basic folder and file-management for Desktop/Server including a basic logging and config file handling.
 See